| EXTRACT FROM: BORN WITH A TARTAN SPOON

 look, Dad was once again tackling his pudding.
 It was almost unbearable

+to watch.
 He didn't finish it, but he didn't rush to the sink and throw-up

 either.
 He was a team player to the end.
 So a pastry scandal that